PaddlePaddle/book/04.word2vec/README.md

 def train_program(is_sparse):
     # The declaration of 'next_word' must be after the invoking of inference_program,
     # or the data input order of train program would be [next_word, firstw, secondw,
-    # thirdw, forthw], which is not correct.
+    # thirdw, fourthw], which is not correct.
     predict_word = inference_program(is_sparse)
     next_word = fluid.layers.data(name='nextw', shape=[1], dtype='int64')
     cost = fluid.layers.cross_entropy(input=predict_word, label=next_word)